corda/corda-runtime-os/libs/lifecycle/README.md

         }
         is ErrorEvent -> {
             // HANDLE THE event.cause IF AN ERROR IS NOTIFIED
-            // NOTE!
-            // Error events can be handled and then flagged `event.isHandled = true`
-            // and reposted with `coordinator.postEvent(event)`.
             // Exception thrown here, in the processor, will stop the coordinator.
         }
         is PostEvent -> {